Top 9 Things to Do in Nairobi, Kenya

 One of Kenya’s most successful rhino sanctuaries lies right on the edge of the city!
 The sanctuary is part of Nairobi National Park, established in 1946 as the country’s first national park.

-Nairobi National Park has an astonishing variety of wildlife and attracts antelopes, giraffes, and elephants in the dry season.
+Nairobi National Park has an astonishing variety of wildlife, including all Big 5.
+It attracts antelopes and giraffes in the dry season.
 More than 400 bird species have been identified at the park, along with hyenas, cheetahs, leopards, and lions.
 Large zebra and wildebeest herds gather here in July and August.

 close up of a tamarillo fruit in a persons hands at Nairobi City Market